Biomedical Engineering

 BME 5020 Computer and Mathematical Applications in Biomedical Engineering Cr.
 4

 Application of numerical methods in biomedical engineering.
 Programming algorithms and development of data analysis interfaces using Matlab and Excel.
 Development and refinement of mathematical models, binary data storage and round-off error, algorithm truncation error, and application of Taylor series for function approximation, error estimation, and algorithm development.
 Numerical methods for solving: roots of equations, systems of linear equations, system optimization, regression and interpolation, integration, differentiation, and ordinary and partial differential equations.
 Attention is focused on application of techniques within biomedical engineering.
-Offered Fall, Winter.
+Offered Every Term.

 BME 5070 Anatomy for Engineers Cr.
 4